cmse802/CMSE495_Documenters/install.md

 ### Step 3: Updating the Code and Opening the Website

-1. Open ```index.html```.
-In line 38, enter your Sheet ID.
-Save your changes.
+1. In your forked repository (via the GitHub web interface), open ```index.html```.
+In line 33, update the variable `SHEET_ID` with the ID you copied from the template (copy and paste your ID in the quotations on line 33).
+Commit your changes.
 2. Open ```about.html```.
-In line 22, enter your Sheet ID.
-Save your changes.
+In line 17, enter your Sheet ID the same as above, Commit your changes.
 3. Now, on the GitHub repository, click **Settings**
 4. In the "Code and automation" section of the sidebar, click **Pages**.
 5. Under "Build and deployment", under "Source", select **Deploy from a branch**.
 6. Select the main branch, and leave the file as `/(root)`.
-It may take a second for the page to deploy, reload a few times if necessary.
+It may take a second for the page to deploy.
-7. Finally, you can view your version using the link GitHub provides you.
+7. Finally, you can view your version using the link `your_github_username.github.io/Detroit_Leadership_Dossiers`.